Furretar/furretar.github.io/docs/chinese/mandarin-dubs.md

 There is some more information, and another collection of mandarin dubs at [Refold's Mandarin Chinese Anime Donghua Cartoons Index](https://docs.google.com/spreadsheets/u/0/d/15ePAgVgzODjoxxaxjTETXiPNlS7Kl6VqzroUJl2HNIU/htmlview#).

-I'm not learning Cantonese or very interested in Cantonese, so all my Cantonese content is sourced from HulK.
+I'm not learning Cantonese nor am I interested in Cantonese, so all my Cantonese content is sourced from HulK.
 You can contact him on the [Refold Cantonese Discord server](https://refold.la/join/), or on the [CantoCaptions discord server](https://github.com/notHulK11/CantoCaptions).

 ## Known Issues
 Please contact me if you find any other issues with a torrent I've uploaded.

-- Taiwan CHT subs for Demon Slayer S04E04 are a repeat of the subs for S04E03
 - Jojo s1e18 desyncs
 - Blue lock s1 subs should be traditional
 - dandadan s2 ep12 audio and subtitles desync